-Employees hired prior to October 1, 1987 participate in certain federal benefit plans administered by the federal government's Office of Personnel Management ("OPM").
+Employees hired prior to October 1, 1987, participate in certain federal benefit plans administered by the federal government's Office of Personnel Management ("OPM").
 The plans are cost sharing multi-employer plans, which provide retirement and disability benefits, annual cost-of-living adjustments, and death benefits to plan participants and beneficiaries.
-In fiscal year 2014, there were 168 DC Water employees covered by these plans.
+In fiscal years 2015 and 2014, there were 156 and 168 DC Water employees covered by these plans, respectively.